The Pyramids of Scotland: Wonderful Cairngorms Walk

 After Princess Alice’s cairn, continue following the path in the same direction.
 You will lose altitude as you make your way to the boundary of the grounds.

 When you reach the fence at the bottom, turn left and follow the dirt track up this gentle incline.
-Eventually you will reach reach a wide gate spanning the whole track.
+Eventually, you will reach a wide gate spanning the whole track.

 Turn right and start to climb more steeply as you make your way towards Prince Albert’s Cairn.

-Follow the path up to the summit as it curves round to the left.
+Follow the path up to the summit as it curves around to the left.
 You will be rewarded with fantastic views over the Cairngorms National Park as well as the huge pyramid!

 Once you’ve taken enough pictures, rejoin the woodland path and continue the loop.
 Follow the path down, being particularly careful of tree roots.